Adobe Extension, Font Types, and File Types for Self-publishers and Designers for a Book that is Printing on Press.

 Adobe makes quite a few programs, but we are specifically referring to printing books on press for this article.

-You can put an entire book in a single INDD file.
+You can put an entire book in a single INDD document.
 This Adobe extension stands for InDesign Document.
 However, if you are creating a lengthy book, or a book with lots of images, it is better to have separate documents for each chapter, and add them all into a Book, or INDB.
 To create the separate documents, use Command, File > New.

 This is the Adobe extension that is created when you create a new book using the Command, File > New >, then choose Book.
-After it is created, add your documents to this book.
+After it is created, add your INDD documents to this book.
 INDB stands for InDesign Book.

 IDML stands for InDesign Markup Language.
 These files are compatible with CS4 and later.
 It comes in handy when you are working in a newer version of InDesign, but need to transfer the file to someone with an older version.